 This post is dedicated to all the "I can't cook" and "I don't know how to cook" people I know.
 You know who you are.

 The spices used in my seasoning mix are the same I use in my Slow Roasted Chicken.
 I would be very surprised if these aren’t already in your cabinet since they should be staples in any kitchen.

 SPICES USED FOR ROASTED CHICKEN LEG QUARTERS

 That’s it.
 Nothing else is needed.

-I use granulated garlic powder which is different than garlic powder.
+I use granulated garlic which is different than garlic powder.
 But, you already knew that right?
-The granulated garlic powder mixes better, doesn’t clump, and I think it has more flavor.
+The granulated garlic mixes better, doesn’t clump, and I think it has more flavor.
 The powdered stuff tastes like, well it tastes like powder.